Bryony Pitman

-Bryony Pitman (born 13 March 1997) is a British archer competing in women's recurve events.
+Bryony Michaela Pitman (born 13 March 1997) is a British archer competing in women's recurve events.
 She won the gold medal in the women's recurve team event at the 2019 European Games held in Minsk, Belarus.
 Earlier in 2019, she won the bronze medal in the women's team recurve event at the World Archery Championships held in 's-Hertogenbosch, Netherlands.

+Early life and education

+Pitman grew up in Shoreham-by-Sea.
+Her father Gary also arched in his youth.
+At age 11, she joined Worthing Archery Club.

+Pitman attended Cardinal Newman Catholic School in Hove.
+She graduated with a Bachelor of Arts (BA) in History from Northumbria University in 2020 and a Master of Arts (MA) in Intelligence and Security Studies from Brunel University London in 2022.